Which flavor of LTE is best for your IOT application?

 The bottom line for LTE-M is that it is the best choice when it comes to migrating legacy 2G and 3G M2M devices, but also for new use cases that require higher bandwidth while focusing on lower power consumption for increased battery life.

 Of course, all the benefits of LTE-M and NB-IOT need to be balanced against the availability of the service.
 In most countries today, LTE is ubiquitous.
 However, in many parts of the world, LTE-M and NB-IOT are still either in deployment or not yet available.
-In many of these places, LTE-M modes are designed to “fall-back” to 2G technology.
+In many of these places, LTE-M modems are designed to “fall-back” to 2G technology.
 However, this will impact power consumption on your IOT device.
 So before choosing your modem, work with your connectivity solution provider to determine what choices are available in your deployment geographies.

 Hopefully, this provides you with a better understanding the flavors of LTE, IOT connectivity solutions, and the applications to which they are suited!